guilherme0893/online_store/README.md

 For deploying, Netlify is used.
 The application can be accessed here: https://tourmaline-mermaid-1ee020.netlify.app/ Other applications developed by me can be accessed here https://app.netlify.com/teams/guilherme0893/overview

-# Future updates
+# Future updates & observations

 Introduce the search functionality to the search bar in the header
+   - Situation partially solved --> search page must be created

 Create the checkout page

-Complete remove item button (the item is removed but the page is not refreshed)
+Complete remove item button
+   - The removal of product only works if the page is reload, not as the button is clicked.
+Page not refreshing correctly